Top Hotel Working Capital Financing Options Every Hospitality Operator Should Know

 Determine whether the funding is for acquisition, ground-up construction, renovation, or refinancing, as each requires different financing structures.
 The size and complexity of the project will influence the type of financing options available to you.

-3. Hotel Brand and Flag Requirements
+3. Brand Fees and Operating Obligations

 4. Financial Performance and Projections